anthonyscorrea/cmba-bylaws/README.md

 - `rc*`: creates a GitHub prerelease, attaches the offline zip and generated `.docx`, and deploys the preview site to the `gh-pages` branch under `/rc/`
 - `v*`: creates a GitHub release, attaches the offline zip, and deploys the release site to the root of the `gh-pages` branch

+The GitHub release description is generated from `docs/summary-of-changes.md`.
+Draft and release-candidate prereleases prepend a short prerelease note before that summary.

 In all cases, the release workflow uses the same MkDocs configuration in `mkdocs/mkdocs.yml`, with strict mode controlled by the `MKDOCS_STRICT` GitHub Actions variable.

 ## Project History